{ Banner Image }

 Protecting Our Elders

-Unfortunately, only 1 in 44 cases of elder financial abuse is reported according to the National Adult Protective Services Association (NAPSA).
+Unfortunately, only 1 in 44 cases of elder financial abuse is reported according to the National Adult Protective Services Association.
 Most of these cases have similar themes in their facts: vulnerable victims who rely on a relative or professional caregiver (who may not have the elder's best interests at heart) for their daily needs.

 There are several red flags to be aware of if you suspect financial abuse that may include: